 Use a section of coping saw blade or jig saw blade, with the teeth cutting on the upstroke to avoid tear-out, to form slight notches in the bridge, soundboard and bridge plate.
 These slots will accommodate the strings, and should be slightly deeper than the diameter of the string wrap near the ball end.
 The slot widths should match the diameters of the strings with the wrap, use a string of each gauge and install the string and bridge pin to check the fit and adjust the slot depth until the bridge pin is fully seated at the proper height.
+The slot widths should match the diameters of the strings.
 Clean the saw marks with a needle file, and file a slight "ramp" at the upper edge of each bridge pin hole to soften the angle of the string (see the blueprint).